-Our strategy for HSN continues to be to build our brands across our multi-channel platforms, leverage innovation and provide our customers with compelling products and experiences.
-At Cornerstone, we will continue to leverage the strength of the three largest brands, focus on e-commerce and multi-channel growth and selectively invest in catalog circulation within our brands to drive demand.
+Our strategy for HSN continues to be to invest in customer growth by expanding our digital presence through our multi-channel platforms, leverage innovation and provide our customers with compelling products and experiences.
+At Cornerstone, we will continue to leverage the strength of the three largest brands, focus on digital and multi-channel growth and selectively invest in catalog circulation within our brands to drive demand.
 We are committed to managing our operating expenses and will continue to invest in the business, as appropriate, to drive customer growth and profitability.
+We expect continued challenges as a result of the unpredictable economic environment, including challenges related to unemployment rates, political climate, consumer confidence, fuel and product costs, and other economic factors affecting consumer spending behavior.
+These challenges could negatively influence our top-line and/or gross profit growth in 2012.